 This reduces the amount of work merchants need to do to distribute barcodes, while alleviating service calls associated with customers not being able to use an old barcode for a new cash payment.

 Faster Settlements & Easier Reconciliation

-Reconciling cash payments separately has long been an issue for merchants.
+Reconciling cash payments separately from electronic transactions has long been an issue for merchants.
 It requires time and effort from your accounting team and reduces your ability to achieve true straight through processing.

-By digitizing the flow of cash, PayNearMe makes reconciling these payments as simple as all your other electronic transactions.
-Merchants who also use PayNearMe for processing cards, ACH and mobile-first payment types (i.e. Google Pay and Apple Pay) get all payments in a single report, allowing merchants to automate the reconciliation process and settle funds quickly.
+By digitizing the flow of cash, PayNearMe makes reconciling these payments simple.
+Merchants who also use PayNearMe for processing cards, ACH and mobile-first payment types (i.e. Google Pay and Apple Pay) get all payments in a single file, allowing merchants to automate the reconciliation process and settle funds quickly.
 In some cases, we’ve seen clients reduce weekly reconciliation time by up to 87% each day.

 In addition to making it easier, our cash payments are also guaranteed at the register, meaning consumers can’t initiate a chargeback or refund, and funds can’t bounce like a bad check.
 This reduces corrections for merchants, and allows for a new collection method for higher risk payers (i.e. those with multiple NSF history or high chargeback risks).

 No Forms, No Paperwork, No Hassles

 Consumers don’t want to wait in line to make a payment.
 Having them fill out long paperwork is a recipe for low participation in your cash acceptance process.

 PayNearMe eliminates the need for paperwork at the point of sale by pre-staging all the KYC work.
 Practically speaking, a customer doesn’t get a cash barcode until they’ve been vetted by the merchant (in the case of lenders, iGaming, etc.)